ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 Field | Description
 ---|---
-`timestamp` | The timestamp when the counter is retreived - Resolution: 1 ns `Dictionary for each counter` | <table> <thead><tr><th> Subfield </th><th>Description</th></tr></thead><tbody><tr><td>`type`</td><td>Counter that was requested</td></tr><tr><td>`value`</td><td>Value gotten for utilization counter</td></tr></tbody></table>
+`timestamp` | The timestamp when the counter is retrieved - Resolution: 1 ns `Dictionary for each counter` | <table> <thead><tr><th> Subfield </th><th>Description</th></tr></thead><tbody><tr><td>`type`</td><td>Counter that was requested</td></tr><tr><td>`value`</td><td>Value gotten for utilization counter</td></tr></tbody></table>

 Exceptions that can be thrown by `amdsmi_get_utilization_count` function: